Radical Roots Nursery

 CO-OWNER

-I’ve had the pleasure of working on various farms and nurseries for the last 7 years.
+I’ve had the pleasure of working at farms and nurseries for the last 7 years.
 I grew up in Colorado, but my farming career started in Costa Rica, where I fell in love with all things cacao – grafting and growing the trees, making bean-to-bar chocolate, and teaching workshops at Talamanca Chocolate.
-There, I also worked at Finca La Isla (a fruit tree farm and nursery) and taught other classes on homesteading skills like fermentation, farm-to-table cooking, and soapmaking.
-I then made my way to Tooley’s Trees, where I met Garrett and continued honing my grafting and orcharding skills–this time in a high-altitude, arid ecosystem in Northern New Mexico.
+There, I also worked at Finca La Isla (a fruit tree farm and nursery) and taught classes on homesteading skills like fermentation and soapmaking.
+I then made my way to Tooley’s Trees, where I met Garrett and continued honing my growing and orcharding skills in a high-altitude, arid ecosystem in Northern New Mexico.

-Since arriving in Maine, I’ve loved getting to know the ecology of this water-ful (usually), vibrant place, and it’s been a dream to steward this land, grow food, and increase food sovereignty for the human community, while making things a little bit better for all the other species we’re cohabitating with.
+Here in Maine, I’ve loved getting to know the ecology of this water-ful (usually), vibrant place, and it’s been a dream to steward this land and increase food sovereignty in the community, while making things a little better for all the other species we’re cohabitating with.
 I’m forever grateful to the mentors (Ancel, Peter, Gordon, Margaret) who generously shared their knowledge with me over the years, and I hope that our farm can also be a place where people get excited about their role in the food web!

 Garrett